 The Juvenile Division within the Probation Department has one full-time Deputy Probation Officer and one full-time Supervising Deputy Probation Officer.
 These officers work together to provide an appropriate level of intervention and prevention services which hold youthful offenders accountable, while keeping the community safe.
 In 2001, when the County first applied for the JJCPA funding, there were 62 youth on the juvenile caseload.
-Currently, the department is supervising only two youths, who are on deferred entry of judgement.
-The juvenile officers have been successful at handling many referrals informally, which include meetings with the offender and parent; referrals to diversion programs; and referrals to other service providers to avoid further involvement in the juvenile justice system.
+Currently, the Juvenile Division is supervising only two youth.
+The juvenile officers continue to be successful at handling many referrals informally, which include meetings with the offender and parent; referrals to diversion programs; and referrals to other service providers to avoid further involvement in the juvenile justice system.